A dataflow gcc bug

 The only caveat is that for most algorithms use floating points all over the place.
 That might make computations not bit-for-bit reproducible even on different optimization levels.

-The change in behaviour we see might not be the bug at all.
+The change in behavior we see might not be the bug at all.

 Extracting minimized example